towerlab/SpatialFlux/README.md

 ### Vignette
-A complete vignette on how to use SpatialTime package is available [here](https://towerlab.github.io/SpatialFlux/).
+A complete vignette on how to use SpatialFlux package is available [here](https://towerlab.github.io/SpatialFlux/).

 ### Citation
 Sokolowskei, D., Trostle, A. J., Shah, A., & Tower, R. (2025).
 SpatialFlux Package (1.0).
 Zenodo. https://doi.org/10.5281/zenodo.14983368